 Champagne Charles Collin

-Champagne Charles Collin is a Coopérative from Fontette in the Aube département, founded in 1952 and named after one of its founders, Charles Collin.
+Champagne Charles Collin is a Coopérative from Fontette in the Aube department, founded in 1952 and named after one of its founders, Charles Collin.
 The cooperative is located in the Côte des Bar, where Pinot Noir traditionally carries the varietal weight.
-For around 70 years, member growers have jointly produced champagne from their parcels; the production target is 200,000 bottles annually.
+For around 70 years, grower members have produced champagne together from their parcels; the production goal is 200,000 bottles annually.

 History

 The Coopérative began operations in Fontette in 1952.
-In 2012, the maison celebrated its 60th anniversary — the same year it launched the cuvée La Belle Gabrielle with a new design.
-A year later, in 2013, the cooperative set the goal of producing 200,000 bottles annually.
+In 2012, the Maison celebrated its 60th anniversary, and in the same year brought the Cuvée La Belle Gabrielle to market in a new design.
+One year later, in 2013, the cooperative set the goal of producing 200,000 bottles annually.

-In 2025, La Belle Gabrielle won the Médaille d'Or at Gault & Millau, a sign that the Coopérative has built not only volume but also qualitative consistency over the years.
+In 2025, La Belle Gabrielle won the Médaille d'Or from Gault & Millau, a sign that the Coopérative has built not only volume over the years, but also qualitative consistency.

 The vignoble is located in the Côte des Bar and is predominantly planted with Pinot Noir, complemented by Chardonnay.
-Pinot Noir is the emblematic cépage of this southern Champagne region; the maison does not disclose exact percentage distributions.
-The vineyards are managed by the cooperative's member growers, who contribute their grapes for joint processing.
+Pinot Noir is the emblematic cépage of this southern Champagne region; the Maison does not publish exact percentage breakdowns.
+The vineyards are managed by the grower members of the cooperative, who contribute their grapes for joint processing.

 Vinification

-For the cuvée La Belle Gabrielle, the maison strategically uses 10 to 15 percent reserve wines that age in oak barrels and foudres.
+For the Cuvée La Belle Gabrielle, the Maison deliberately uses 10 to 15 percent reserve wines that age in oak barrels and foudres.
 This brings depth and complements the freshness of the Chardonnay component.
-The vinification philosophy is: "Le Champagne est un Art" — special attention is given to aging.
-The classic Brut, for example, spends at least three years on lees, significantly longer than the legal minimum.
+The vinification philosophy states: "Le Champagne est un Art," with special attention given to aging.
+The classic Brut, for example, lies on the lees for at least three years, significantly longer than the legal minimum duration.

 The Cuvées in Detail